godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter*  | get_attenuation_filter_db()      |
 +-----------+----------------------------------+

-Amount how much the filter affects the loudness, in dB.
+Amount how much the filter affects the loudness, in decibels.

 ----